RiverArchitect/RA_wiki/wiki/River-design-features.md

 ## Grading<a name="grading"></a>

-Grading aims at the reconnection of high floodplains and isolated islands by means of floodplain terracing and bar lowering.
+Grading aims at the reconnection of high floodplains and isolated islands through floodplain terracing and bar lowering.
 Grading is from an interest in areas where potential plantings cannot reach the groundwater table or where even high discharges cannot rework the channel.
 Low dimensionless shear stress, infrequent grain mobilization or low scour rates indicate relevant sites.
 The following parameter Rasters and hypotheses apply to lifespan maps for grading measures (no design maps).

 -   `taux` with mobility threshold of *&tau;<sub>\*,cr</sub>* equal to 0.047.
 -   `tcd` - `scour` with a threshold value of 0.03 m (0.1 ft) multiplied with the number of observation years documented with the `scour` raster, and the `inverse` argument (i.e., areas of interest correspond to regions where the scour threshold is not exceeded).